 - Odorant Injection Probe, includes a 316 stainless steel probe, and isolation valve for location at the pipeline.
-When ordering, please specify pipeline connection required, 1/2" or 3/4". - Odorant Injection Probe with Sightglass, includes a 316 stainless steel probe, visual odorant sight indicator, and an isolation valve for location at the pipeline.
-When ordering, please specify pipeline connection required, 1/2" or 3/4". - 1/4" stainless steel discharge tubing In-line Check Valve.
-For placement in the odorant discharged tubing line immediately preceding the probe assembly, (P/N A3-0024). - 1/4" stainless steel tubing Dielectric Isolator Union.
+When ordering, please specify pipeline connection required, 1/2" or 3/4". - 3/8" stainless steel discharge tubing In-line Check Valve.
+For placement in the odorant discharged tubing line immediately preceding the probe assembly, (P/N A3-0025). - 3/8" stainless steel tubing Dielectric Isolator Union.
 These should be installed in every tubing line that attaches the odorizer to the pipeline in any manner.
-For example the supply gas, odorant discharge, and differential pressure switch connections, (P/N A1-0182). - NJEX Scrubbers.
-These filters are designed to scrub the exhaust gas vented from the pumps or Overflow Protector of the Expansion Tank.
-They are available by ordering P/N C4-0024, 15 gallon scrubber.
+For example the supply gas, odorant discharge, and differential pressure switch connections, (P/N A1-0183).